wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > **Question: What are four major compute services types/model?**
 > <br>
 > <br> **1.
 Infrastructure as a service (IaaS)** - the service provider owns and operates the infrastructure/hardware, but customers will need to purchase and manage software, such as operating systems, middleware, data, and applications and also responsible for software for example VMs
 > <br> **2.
-Platform as a service (PaaS)** - the service provider owns and manage OS and hardware but the customer is responsible for the application and its configuration for example Web Apps
+Platform as a service (PaaS)** - the service provider owns and manage OS and hardware but the customer is responsible for the application and its configuration for example, Web Apps
 > <br> **3.
 Software as a service (SaaS)** - the provider owns the hardware, OS and software but the customer is only responsible for installing, configuring and using the software - for example MS Office and Dropbox.
 > <br> **4.
 Serverless/Function as a Service** - The provider is responsible for everything but the customer is responsible for application and business logic for example Azure Functions, Azure Logic Apps, and Azure Event Grid.